bithippie/bithippie.github.io/_consulting/apis.markdown

 APIs (Application Programming Interface) serve as the blueprint for describing how and what data are exchanged.
 Whether you're operating in the B2B or B2C space, adhering to industry best practices for information exchange is critical!

-## Startups can't afford to do everything.
+## Startups can't afford to do everything

 In today's data-driven age, **speed of learning is the new competitive advantage**.